 3. K&N Premium Oil Filter

-Pointing out this filter from the rest is quite easy.
+Pointing out this best cartridge oil filter from the rest is quite easy.
 Its filter housing portrays a unique trademark design.
 The top part of the canister has a one-inch nut mounted.
 The reason behind the nut is for easy installation and removal using a wrench.

 The nut part also has a provision for attaching a safety wire on the filter.
 This is mostly convenient for bikers.
 In case the filter blows out, the safety wire keeps it held onto the bike.
 That way, you won't lose it on the tracks.

 The filter has cellulose made media with top-notch spacing between the pleats.
 The cellulose material gives the synthetic filter media a run for their money.
 The truth in that it comes when you compare the flow rate between the two materials.
 Cellulose has the upper hand to the synthetic.